simpetr/simpetr/README.md

 I'm Simone, an Italian game developer currently living in Austria :grin:

-:space_invader: I work as game programmer at Bongfish (World of Tanks) and at TU Graz (Unreal Engine, Unity).
-I also do research about players and how they form a community around a game.
-Hoping this will help create better games :bowtie:.
+:space_invader: I work as game programmer at Bongfish (World of Tanks).

 - :clock4: In my free time I like to work on personal gaming project, read, cook, build gunpla and enjoy nature :sunflower:.
 - 🌱 Every day learning something new especially about gaming tech.